microsoft/vscode-docs/docs/languages/javascript.md

 ## Code navigation

-Use code navigation to quickly navigate through your JavaScript code.
+Code navigation lets you quickly navigate JavaScript projects.

 - **Go To Definition** `kb(editor.action.revealDefinition)` - Go to the source code of a symbol definition.
 - **Peek Definition** `kb(editor.action.peekDefinition)` - Bring up a Peek window that shows the definition of a symbol.